Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: Introduction

-In this work, we take into account the cost of employing the workers for computations, independently of whether the results of their computations are used or not.
-In contrast to~\cite{Hanna2020}, we propose a cost-efficient scheme that distributes tasks only to the fastest workers and waits for completion of all their computations.
-The downside of our scheme is that, in practice, the {\master} does not know which workers are the fastest.
+In this work, we take into account the cost of employing workers and for transferring the current model to the workers.
+In contrast to~\cite{Hanna2020}, we propose a communication- and computation-efficient scheme that distributes tasks only to the fastest workers and waits for the completion of all their computations.
+However, in practice, the {\master} does not know in advance which workers are the fastest.
 To this end, we introduce the use of a stochastic \ac{mab} framework to learn the speed of the workers while efficiently assigning them computational tasks.
-Stochastic \acp{mab}, introduced in ~\cite{Thompson1933}, are iterative algorithms initially designed to maximize the gain of a user gambling with multiple slot machines, termed ``armed bandits''.
-At each iteration, the user is allowed to pull one arm from the available armed bandits.
-Each arm pull yields a random reward following a known distribution with unknown mean.
+Stochastic \acp{mab}, introduced in~\cite{Thompson1933}, are iterative algorithms initially designed to maximize the gain of a user gambling with multiple slot machines, termed ``armed bandits''.
+At each iteration, the user is allowed to pull one arm from the available set of armed bandits.
+Each arm pull yields a random reward following a known distribution with an unknown mean.
 The user wants to design a strategy to learn the expected reward of the arms while maximizing the accumulated rewards.
+Stochastic \acp{cmab} were introduced in \cite{Anantharam1987} and model the behavior when a user seeks to find a combination of arms that reveals the best overall expected reward.

 Following the literature on distributed computing~\cite{Liang2014,Lee2016}, we model the response times of the workers by independent and exponentially distributed random variables.
 We additionally assume that the workers are heterogeneous, i.e., have different mean response times.
 To apply \acp{mab} to distributed computing, we model the rewards by the response times and aim to minimize the rewards.
-Under this model, we show that compared to adaptive k sync, using a \ac{mab} to learn the mean response times of the workers on the fly cuts the average cost (reflected by the total number of worker employments) but comes at the expense of significantly increasing the total run-time of the algorithm.
+Under this model, we show that compared to \textit{adaptive $k$-sync}, using a \ac{mab} to learn the mean response times of the workers on the fly cuts the average cost (reflected by the total number of worker employments) but comes at the expense of significantly increasing the total run-time of the algorithm.